AlchemyPot/tmtranscribe/README.md

 - Select a folder or a number of files
 - Select your model (tiny,base,small,medium,large,large-v2,large-v3)
 - Click on transcribe to generate the `.srt` next to each file
 - If the model is not present in your .cache folder it will first be downloaded.
-This is done automatically by whisperx and will make your first run slower
+This is done automatically by Whisperx and will make your first run slower

 # Recommended parameters (WIP)

 You can find a model comparison here: https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages

-- model: large-v3 (admitedly lower error rate than v2).
-In you are low in memory or require faster processing only then you might trade off accuracy for performance by downgrading to medium down to tiny.
+- model: large-v3 (admittedly has a lower error rate than v2).
+If you are low in memory or require faster processing only then you might want to trade off accuracy for performance by downgrading to medium down to tiny.
+Other than that, I recommend sticking with large-v3

-# To do
+- batch size: Choose a higher batch size to improve performance when you have a powerful GPU.
+Lower the batch size if you run into CUDA memory issues

-- Add a checkbox that allows you to skip files that already have a subtitle file associated with them
+- compute type: float16 is the recommended value.
+Downgrade to int8 to if you are getting CUDA memory issues at the cost of decreasing the accuracy